 Remember to choose the right type and size of shoes, especially when you have high arches, because this can save you from shin splints, ankle strains, tibia fractures, plantar fasciitis and ligament rupture – which all can result from the shock from the impact to the ground and the lack of arch and foot support which can occur when running with the inappropriate shoes when you have problematic arches.
 Appropriate footwear will also help you improve your performance when training and running too.

 Try on the shoes at the end of the day, when your legs are at their most swollen state.
+The human feet tend to swell during the day, and if you purchase footwear in the morning, you simply risk it being too narrow for you daily needs.
 Also, try both shoes on and do some walking around to test their fit and comfort.

 Keep in mind the fact that feet tend to change their shape and size with age, so measure them before purchasing new shoes.
 It is perfectly normal for one foot to be somewhat larger or longer than the other, so choose the size closer to the larger foot.